 I don't know.

-I think he's I think he's pretty popular, actually.
+I think he's pretty popular, actually.

-And you know, and then they pull this move.
+And, you know, and then they pull this move.

 What was your reaction, Spencer?

-The bottom, because it's just courtesy more than anything else, but generally, it is an overreaction to society.
+But generally, it is an overreaction to society.

-You know, we're so politically correct, and I get frustrated because we're not tackling the real issues.
+And I get frustrated because we're not tackling the real issues.

-You gotta have a sense of history and understand what matters, and that has to filter in your choices that you make.
+And that has to filter in your choices that you make.

-So I'm disappointed that the people who are responsible for being the pathway or the conduit through which we see such an important aspect of our community that is sport uh through our daily lives.
+So I'm disappointed that the people who are responsible for being the pathway or the conduit through which we see such an important aspect of our community that is sport through our daily lives.

 I'm disappointed that they didn't exercise better judgment in that regard.

-If everybody anybody that knows you, that's who you are.
+You are so diplomatic and so nice, which goes to the, listen, if everybody, anybody that knows you, that's who you are.

-I get it, and and it's you're just a nice person.
+And you're just a nice person.

 Bring it on.